PoisotLab/ms_network_prediction/manuscript.md

 number of latent features for the species in a context where the dataset is both unbalanced and likely to have many missing values.
-This frames the problem as predicting a binary outcome, the interaction $M_{xy}$ represented as `true` or `false` (and one-hot encoded), based on a features vector $v_{xy} = [v_x, v_y]$ where $v_x$ is the values of the selected features for the parasite and $v_y$ is the features of the host.
+This frames the problem as predicting a binary outcome, the interaction $M_{xy}$ represented as `true` or `false`  based on a features vector $v_{xy} = [v_x, v_y]$ where $v_x$ is the values of the selected features for the parasite and $v_y$ is the features of the host.
 In the following example, we used the first 15 components of the latent sub-space created by the probabilistic PCA.
-This features vector is then fed into the input layer of a neural network, which uses three hidden layers with appropriate dropout rates (1/2), and finally a two-neurons output layer whose result is softmaxed to pick the most likely outcome.
-The resulting value is one-cold encoded to represent $M_{xy}$, *i.e.* the interaction bit describing an interaction when equal to 1, and no interaction when equal to 0.
+This features vector is then fed into the input layer of a neural network, which uses three hidden layers with appropriate dropout rates ($\frac{1}{2}$), and finally a two-neurons output layer whose result is softmaxed to pick the most likely outcome,  *i.e.* the interaction bit describing an interaction when equal to 1, and no interaction when equal to 0.

 ![Overview of the imputation process.
 An empirical network [from
 @Hadfield2014TalTwo] is converted intro latent features using probabilistic PCA,